AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Go/Upload objects/Multipart upload.md

     "github.com/aliyun/aliyun-oss-go-sdk/oss"
 )
 func main() {
-    // Creates an OSSClient instance.
+    // Create an OSSClient instance.
-    client, err := oss.New("<yourEndpoint>", "<yourAccessKeyId>", "<yourAccessKeySecret>")
+    // Set yourEndpoint to the endpoint of the region where the bucket is located.
+For example, if your bucket is located in the China (Hangzhou) region, set yourEndpoint to https://oss-cn-hangzhou.aliyuncs.com.
+    // Security risks may arise if you use the AccessKey pair of an Alibaba Cloud account to log on to OSS because the account has permissions on all API operations.
+We recommend that you use a RAM user to call API operations or perform routine operations and maintenance.
+To create a RAM user, log on to the RAM console. client, err := oss.New("yourEndpoint", "yourAccessKeyId", "yourAccessKeySecret")
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
+     // Specify the bucket name.
-    bucketName := "<yourBucketName>"
+    bucketName := "examplebucket"
-    objectName := "<yourObjectName>"
-    locaFilename := "<yourLocalFilename>"
+    // Specify the full path of the object.
+The full path of the object cannot contain bucket names. objectName := "exampleobject.txt"
+    // Specify the full path of the local file.
+If the path of the local file is not specified, the local file is uploaded from the path of the project to which the sample program belongs. locaFilename := "D:\\localpath\\examplefile.txt"
+    // Specify the upload ID.
-    uploadID := "<yourUploadID>"
+    uploadID := "EBF2CAC46F1748B99376D795********"

-    // Obtains a bucket.
+    // Obtain the bucket.
     bucket, err := client.Bucket(bucketName)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
-    // Splits the local file into multiple parts (3 parts in this example). chunks, err := oss.SplitFileByPartNum(locaFilename, 3)
+    // Split the local file into three parts. chunks, err := oss.SplitFileByPartNum(locaFilename, 3)
     fd, err := os.Open(locaFilename)
     defer fd.Close()
-    // Initiates a multipart upload event.
+    // Initiate a multipart upload task.
     imur, err := bucket.InitiateMultipartUpload(objectName)
     uploadID = imur.UploadID
     fmt.Println("InitiateMultipartUpload UploadID: ", uploadID)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
-    // Uploads parts.
+    // Upload parts.
     var parts []oss.UploadPart
     for _, chunk := range chunks {
         fd.Seek(chunk.Offset, os.SEEK_SET)
-        // Calls UploadPart to upload each part. part, err := bucket.UploadPart(imur, fd, chunk.Size, chunk.Number)
+        // Call the UploadPart method to upload each part. part, err := bucket.UploadPart(imur, fd, chunk.Size, chunk.Number)
-        if err ! = nil {
+        if err != nil {
             fmt.Println("Error:", err)
             os.Exit(-1)
         }
         fmt.Println("UploadPartNumber: ", part.PartNumber, ", ETag: ", part.ETag)
         parts = append(parts, part)
     }
-    // Lists uploaded parts based on InitiateMultipartUploadResult lsRes, err := bucket.ListUploadedParts(imur)
+    // List uploaded parts based on InitiateMultipartUploadResult. lsRes, err := bucket.ListUploadedParts(imur)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
-    // Prints the uploaded parts.
+    // Display the uploaded parts.
     fmt.Println("\nParts:", lsRes.UploadedParts)
     for _, upload := range lsRes.UploadedParts {
         fmt.Println("List PartNumber:  ", upload.PartNumber, ", ETag: " ,upload.ETag, ", LastModified: ", upload.LastModified)
     }
-    // Generates InitiateMultipartUploadResult based on objectName and UploadID, and then list all uploaded parts, which applies to scenarios where you know the objectName and UploadID. var imur_with_uploadid oss.InitiateMultipartUploadResult
+    // Specify objectName and uploadID to obtain the result by using the InitiateMultipartUploadResult operation.
+List all uploaded parts based on the result. var imur_with_uploadid oss.InitiateMultipartUploadResult
     imur_with_uploadid.Key = objectName
     imur_with_uploadid.UploadID = uploadID
-    // Lists uploaded parts.
+    // List uploaded parts.
     lsRes, err = bucket.ListUploadedParts(imur_with_uploadid)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }
-    // Prints the uploaded parts.
+    // Display the uploaded parts.
     fmt.Println("\nListUploadedParts by UploadID: ", uploadID)
     for _, upload := range lsRes.UploadedParts {
         fmt.Println("List PartNumber:  ", upload.PartNumber, ", ETag: " ,upload.ETag, ", LastModified: ", upload.LastModified)
     }
-    // Completes the multipart upload task.
+    // Complete the multipart upload task.
     cmur, err := bucket.CompleteMultipartUpload(imur, parts)
-    if err ! = nil {
+    if err != nil {
         fmt.Println("Error:", err)
         os.Exit(-1)
     }